88mphapp/docs/docs/index.md

 You can find the source code of 88mph on [GitHub](https://github.com/88mphapp).

-To learn about how and why 88mph can achieve fixed-rate interest, check out [How 88mph works](howitworks.md).
+To learn about how and how 88mph achieves fixed-rate interest, check out [How 88mph works](howitworks.md).